jethmav/Predicting-Video-Memorability-Scores/README.md

 # Predicting-Video-Memorability-Scores

 Predicting Video Memorability Scores Using various Machine Learning Models.
-This project is an attempt on solving "Predicting Media Memorability Task at MediaEval 2018" challege.
-I have used the dataset provideed by the organisers to train and build the model.
+This project is an attempt on solving "Predicting Media Memorability Task" challenge.
+I have used the dataset provided by the organisers to train and build the model.
 The code for this challege was written using python.

 Repository organization: